Goodbye from your educators!

-During the last six weeks we have been through a number of different topics through which we hope to have illustrated what Medical Peace Work is about.
-After completing this course, you should now be able to:
+During the last six weeks and six topics we tried to illustrate what Medical Peace Work is.
+Having completed the course, you should now be able to:

 - Discuss definitions of peace, conflict, and violence and their relationship to the health professions

 - Understand the different types of medical peace work that health care professionals can participate in globally and locally